What makes H&O Sustainable?

 What if I have a time sensitive parcel and need it for (birthday, engagement, event)?

-Once your parcel is in the hands of another carrier, delivery times are out of our control.
-This is especially true during holidays or in extreme weather emergencies, such as floods, fires or snow storms.
+Once your parcel is in the hands of a shipping carrier, delivery times are out of our control.
+This is especially the case during holidays or in extreme weather emergencies, such as floods, fires or snow storms.

-Unfortunately, we cannot take responsibility if your local post office does not get it to you in time for a certain event.
 Please make sure you plan ahead if you want gifts to arrive on time, or select the recipient's address as the shipping address.
-We do our best to accommodate our community, so please reach out if you have any specific questions.
+We do our best to accommodate our community, so please reach out directly if you have any specific questions.

 Can I order a gift and send it direct to the recipient?